 This recipe has dried lavender buds in the filling as well as in the crust.
 It may seem like a lot of lavender, but I promise after you bake it, the flavors blend perfectly.
 Oh, and like a lot of my baked goods, this tart is amazing with coffee!

-If you like lavender, check out some of my other lavender recipes like my Apple Lavender Galette Recipe, my Lavender Pancakes with Lavender Honey, or my Lemon Lavender Bread Recipe.
+If you like lavender, check out some of my other lavender recipes like my Apple Lavender Galette Recipe, my Lavender Pancakes with Lavender Honey, my Lemon Lavender Bread Recipe, or my Lavender Madeleines.

 How to Make a Lavender Tart

-- Make the crust first since you will need to chill it before baking.
-Place the flour, powdered sugar, almond flour, lemon zest, and lavender buds in a medium mixing bowl and stir to combine.
-Add the COLD butter cubes and mix in using a pastry cutter or a fork making a crumble.
+To make the crust, place the flour, powdered sugar, almond flour, lemon zest, and lavender buds in a medium mixing bowl and stir to combine.
+Add the COLD butter cubes and mix in using a pastry cutter or a fork to make a crumble.

 Is All Lavender Edible?